Wagyu Beef – What You Need to Know: Cattle Breeds

-What is Wagyu beef?
-You’ve seen the signs at the grocery store, and you’ve heard mentions of it whispered by the water cooler at work, but what makes Wagyu beef, well, Wagyu?
-Today, we’re going to dive in and talk about Wagyu beef and what makes it so special.
+What is Wagyu beef and is Wagyu beef healthy?
+You’ve seen the signs at the grocery store and you’ve heard mentions of it by foodies, but what makes Wagyu beef, well, Wagyu?
+Today, we’re going to dive in and talk about where Wagyu beef comes from and what makes it so special.

 In total, there are 8 primary variations of Wagyu beef.